 Walking breaks: Walking is a perfectly acceptable strategy in trying to finish a marathon.
 It works during training runs too.
 While some coaches recommend walking 1 minute out of every 10, or even alternating running and walking as frequently as every 30 seconds, I teach runners to walk when they come to an aid station.
 This serves a double function: 1) you can drink more easily while walking as opposed to running, and 2) since many other runners slow or walk through aid stations, you'll be less likely to block those behind.
 It's a good idea to follow this strategy in training as well.
 You will lose less time walking than you think.
 I once ran a 2:29 marathon, walking through every aid station.
 My son Kevin ran 2:18 and qualified for the Olympic Trials employing a similar strategy.
 And Bill Rodgers took four brief breaks (tying a shoe on one of them) while running 2:09 and winning the 1975 Boston Marathon.
 Walking gives your body a chance to rest, and you'll be able to continue running more comfortably.
 It's best to walk when you want to, not when your (fatigued) body forces you too.

 Strength Training: A frequently asked question is: "Should I add strength training to my marathon program?"
 If you have to ask, you probably should not.
 I strongly endorse strength training for maximum fitness and longevity, but if you never have pumped iron before, now is probably not the time to start.
-Wait until after you have your bling.
+Wait until after you have the bling hung around your neck.
 For gym rats, continue to work out, but you might want to cut back on the weights as the long run mileage moves into the double digits.
 Tuesdays and Thursdays work well for strength training--after you finish your runs on those days.
-Obviously during weeks where you do three or four consecutive runs, you may need to skip the weight room.
+Obviously during weeks where you do three or four consecutive runs, you may need to bypass the weight room.

 Race Pace: What do I mean by "race pace?"
 It's a frequently asked question, so let me explain.
 Race pace is the pace you plan to run in the race you're training for.
 If you're training for a 4:00 marathon, your average pace per mile is 9:09.
 So you would run that same pace when asked to run race pace (sometimes stated simply as "pace" on the training charts).
 If you were training for a 5-K or 10-K, "race pace" would be the pace you planned to run in those races.
 Sometimes in prescribing speedwork, I define paces for different workouts as 5-K pace or 10-K pace.
 One final comment about Race Pace.
 You are training for four separate race distances.
 So which race do you use for measuring pace.
 I would say, all four.
 Feel free to innovate.
-This is the first time I have offered a Dopey program, so we will learn together what works best
+Listening to your body always works.

 Rest: Despite my listing it at the end, rest is an important component of this or any training program.
 Scientists will tell you that it is during the rest period (the 24 to 72 hours between hard bouts of exercise) that the muscles actually regenerate and get stronger.
 Coaches also will tell you that you can't run hard unless you are well rested.
 And it is hard running (such as the long runs) that allows you to improve.
 If you're constantly fatigued, you will fail to reach your potential.
 This is why I include two days of rest each week for Dopey runners.
 If you need to take more rest days--because of a cold or a late night at the office or a sick child--do so.
 The secret to success in any training program is consistency, so as long as you are consistent with your training during the full 18 weeks of the program, you can afford--and may benefit from--extra rest.

 Consecutive Days: You probably already have figured this out, but the key to this Dopey program is within Weeks 9, 11, 13 and 15, when I ask you to run three and eventually four consecutive days.
 That is the pattern you will face when you arrive at the Magic Kingdom; that is the pattern you need to use in your training.
 The chart for Dopey training is below.
-I hope to also have an interactive version of Dopey, available later in the summer, before workouts begin on Monday, September 9.
+There is also an interactive version of this program available from TrainingPeaks.

 Marathon: The Ultimate Training Guide: Need to know more about training for a marathon?
 Consider my best-selling book on just that subject.
 More than a quarter million runners have benefited from the advice in Marathon: The Ultimate Training Guide.
 You can order a personally autographed copy by going to the Hal Higdon Store.
 The book also is available as an eBook in The Kindle Store.